-It means the spinner sharks are here and active!
-But what I don’t know is does a northwest wind after a cool front passes change the hordes of spinner sharks from breeding mode to feeding mode?
-Now I understand because yesterday I attended Capt.
-Scott Hamilton’s (www.flyfishingextremes.com/) lecture at Ole Florida Fly Shop .
+I attended Capt.
+Scott Hamilton’s Fly Fishing Extremes lecture at Ole Florida Fly Shop .
 Capt.
 Scott spent the better part of two hours discussing the most intimate secrets and tactics of successfully catching spinner sharks on a fly.
 Scott virtually invented the techniques and flies and is credited by every legitimate area captain as the guru of spinners on a fly.

-NOTE: some years, like last year, they’re scant few spinners and in other years, like 2010, they’re thick well north of Vero Beach, but the Palm Beach area is always Mecca.
+NOTE: Some years they’re scant few and in other years tens of thousands to well north of Vero Beach, but the Palm Beaches seems always to be Mecca.

-The lecture was made up of a small group of maybe a dozen of us.
 Capt.
-Scott captivated us all with his knowledge of every aspect of fly fishing for spinners: flies, tackle, knots, leaders, locating fish, fighting techniques, safely landing and releasing these energetic sharks.
-The best part about it is that all this action takes place in around 25-feet of water, so the need for large boats and large amounts of fuel is eliminated.
-This is great because gas prices are not gas engine friendly for boaters.
+Scott captivated a small group of maybe a dozen of us with his knowledge of every aspect of fly fishing for spinners: flies, tackle, knots, leaders, locating fish, fighting techniques, safely landing, and releasing these energetic sharks.
+The best part about it is that all this action takes place in around 25-feet of water, so the need for large boats and large amounts of fuel is eliminated – this is great because fuel prices are not gas engine friendly for boaters.

 Around 1955, John Emery came into the tackle store where I worked building custom rods and repairing reels.
 Since he was also interested in fly fishing, we became fishing buddies.
-We would take his Triumph TR3 or my Volvo PV544 and drive out the Tamiami Trail to fish the canals on the west coast or go down to the Florida Keys to fish road side flats and the canals in new housing developments.
-Occasionally, if we headed back early in the afternoon we would stop at the roadside just north of the Jewfish Creek Bridge to wade the flats along Barnes Sound.
-At that time there was a fish house on pilings out in the Barnes Sound called “Manatee Smoked Fish”, they also sold fresh fish and turtle meat.
-We found that they slaughtered the turtles and fish then at night then threw the carcasses out the back door into the sound.
-Even driving by we could see the small bonnet and lemon sharks cruising these beautiful white sandy flats.
-We would buy the best smoked fish from their market and find out when they were going to dump a load.
+We would take his Triumph TR3 or my Volvo PV544 and drive out the Tamiami Trail to fish the canals on the west coast or go down to the Florida Keys to fish roadside flats and canals in new housing developments.
+Occasionally, if we headed back early in the afternoon, we would stop at the roadside just north of the Jewfish Creek Bridge to wade the flats along Barnes Sound.

-While fishing the canals and channels we often used the orange/yellow streamer fly that had been recently developed for tarpon by Kay Brodney and Jim Adams, usually we tied a shock leader on the tippet, sometimes with wire.
-If we didn’t re-rig we would use some of these same flies when we waded these flats.
-We soon found that the sharks and barracudas would respond best to the orange/red flies, we thought that these colors best imitated the carnage that they were feeding on from the smokehouse.
-At about this time I read a report that the US Navy had tested several different life rafts out in the ocean by dropping them all well offshore.
-When they came back a week later they found that the rafts from one of the manufacturers had one side ripped apart apparently by sharks.
+While fishing the canals and channels, we often used the orange/yellow streamer fly that had been recently developed for tarpon by Kay Brodney and Jim Adams; usually, we tied a shock leader on the tippet, sometimes with wire.
+If we didn’t re-rig, we would use some of these same flies when we waded these flats.
+We soon found that the sharks and barracudas would respond best to the orange/red flies; we thought these colors best imitated the carnage they were feeding on from the smokehouse.
+At about this time, I read a report that the US Navy had tested several different life rafts out in the ocean by dropping them all well offshore.
+When they came back a week later, they found that the rafts from one of the manufacturers had one side ripped apart apparently by sharks.
 It turned out that this manufacture had their specifications written on an orange patch at the waterline!
 John and I were not at all surprised at this finding.

-In the early 1960s Little John and I joined some of the local fishing clubs, the members were keen on learning as much as they could about all aspects of light tackle fishing, especially salt water fly fishing.
-When the subject of how to get the normally near sighted sharks to respond to a fly we recommended using orange/red streamer flies since we had found them to be the most effective.
-At this time I caught my first sizable barracuda (9-pounds) with this orange fly while wading the flats behind Big Torch Key.
-From there this concept took off in the fly fishing circles, although I still don’t know for sure if Little John and I were the ones to first introduce this fly pattern to saltwater fly fishing.
+In the early 1960s, Little John and I joined some of the local fishing clubs; the members were keen on learning as much as they could about all aspects of light tackle fishing, especially saltwater fly fishing.
+When the subject of how to get the ordinarily nearsighted sharks to respond to a fly, we recommended using orange/red streamer flies since we found them the most effective.
+At this time, I caught my first sizable barracuda (9-pounds) with this orange fly while wading the flats behind Big Torch Key.
+From there, this concept took off in the fly fishing circles, although I still don’t know for sure if Little John and I were the ones to first introduce this fly pattern to saltwater fly fishing.